 Sporadic violence involving Hezbollah or other extremist groups remains a possibility in many areas of the country.
 Militants have mounted attacks in the lead-up to and on days of national and religious significance, so be particularly cautious during these times.

 The Tripoli neighborhoods of Jabal Mohsen and Bab al Tabbaneh are prone to intercommunity violence.
-Since the May 2008 hostilities there have been violent outbreaks in Tripoli that left over twenty dead and dozens wounded.
+Since the May 2008 hostilities there have been violent outbreaks in Tripoli that left more than 20 dead and dozens wounded.

 South of the Litani River (especially areas bordering Israel) is a highly militarized and volatile area.
 Rocket launches occasionally occur, provoking retaliatory attacks within Lebanon.